freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 .. _manage_updates:

-Keeping the System Updated
+Keeping the system updated
 --------------------------

 The admin is responsible for ensuring that updates are applied to SecureDrop.
 Where possible, updates are applied automatically, but some update operations require manual intervention.

-Updates: Servers
+Updates: servers
 ^^^^^^^^^^^^^^^^

 The admin should be aware of all SecureDrop updates and take any required manual action if requested in the `SecureDrop Release Blog`_ (`RSS feed`_).
 We also recommend registering with the `SecureDrop Support Portal`_ to stay apprised of upcoming releases.